Article hero image

 After it's been collected, does it go stale?

-That’s why it’s important to choose a data provider that frequently crawls the web for the most current info and regularly enriches existing data.
+Like all data, buying intent insights decay over time.
+A signal from today is far more valuable than one from six months ago.
+That's why it's important to choose a data provider that frequently crawls the web for the most current info and regularly enriches existing data.

 Is all of this GDPR compliant?